alexandar-m/ANPR-KNearest/README.md

 # ANPR-KNearest
-##ANPR KNearest create img's from TTF font, train and recognize licence plate
+ANPR KNearest create img's from TTF font, train and recognize licence plate

-This is my first Github Python project.

 ##TTF TO JPEG
-create font - single folder.py (Creates jpeg's from TTF font chars 0-9 and A-Z in single folder as font-eu/0.jpg) create font - subfolderes.py (Creates jpeg's from TTF font in subfolders named  0-9 and A-Z with font name on every img as font/0/0-arial.jpg)
+create font - single folder.py
+(Creates jpeg's from TTF font chars 0-9 and A-Z in single folder as font-eu/0.jpg)

+create font - subfolderes.py
+(Creates jpeg's from TTF font in subfolders named  0-9 and A-Z with font name on every img as font/0/0-arial.jpg)

 ##JPEG CHAR TRAINING
 training - single font (works) training - font in subfolders (not finished, have issues, work in progress)

 ##RECOGNIZE
 recognize.py